Saturday, January 31, 2026

 3.Sushi Izuki

 Sushi Izuki has just opened over in the Dr Phillips areas and I have just been so obsessed over this restaurant so I had to go there for their omakase.
 Now, what I didn't know is that their omakase is all they have.
 So yea it's 17 courses, but fairly priced at 150.00$.
-But 17 courses is a lot for me (I really struggle to eat that many courses in one sitting).
+17 courses is a lot for me (I really struggle to eat that many courses in one sitting).

-So, Sushi Izuki has the Chef's Counter seating and then they have these little rooms (I have to look up the exact word they use for them so you know if you want to book it).
 So, we had our reservation in the little room and it is basically the exact same as doing the omakase at the counter, but this is more intimate and kind of chic in my opinion.
-Your waiter brings you the courses as rhey are prepared and yes, they had no problems accounting for me having Celiac disease (one of the reasons I am always in Orlando vrs Tampa for omakase).
+Your waiter brings you the courses as they are prepared and yes, they had no problems accounting for me having Celiac disease (one of the reasons I am always in Orlando vrs Tampa for omakase).

 So, these first two photos are just the starters.
 Already the starters are great.
 It's easy to present omakase, but I guess for me, after going to 20 or more of these items becomes more of the same because some places will do like a basic omakase with nothing different or inventive or special.
 So for me personally, I look for what is unique now and so far, it's looking unique.